jnduli/blog_jnduli.co.ke/content/drafts/migrate_vimwiki_from_wiki_to_markdown.md

 },
 ```

 ## Pandoc Conversion

-I used pandoc generation.
-For example, with the file:
+I tested [pandoc](https://pandoc.org/) for conversion with the file:

 ```vimwiki
 == Title ==